 OVERVIEW OF GOAL AND INDICATORS

 Goal 4 seeks to address forest loss by supporting economically sustainable alternatives to slash-and-burn farming and unsustainable harvesting of fuel wood from natural forests.
-Yet, no global datasets quantify government, corporate, or civil society support for alternatives to deforestation driven by basic needs; hence the ability to monitor progress toward achievement of this goal continues to be inadequate.

 Criterion 1: Global distribution of clean and/or efficient cookstoves